unifiedfx/UFX.Orleans.SignalRBackplane/README.md

 You can see other ways to configure the log level [here](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-7.0#set-log-level-by-command-line-environment-variables-and-other-configuration).

 # Sample Client and Server
-A sample client and server are supplied in the `samples` folder.
-The server is a simple ASP.NET Core app that uses the SignalR backplane and provides a single SignalR hub.
-The client is a simple console application that connects to the server and sends messages to it.
-The server will add the caller to a group, echo the message to the sender, to the group, and all connected clients.
+A sample SignalR client, Orleans client and Orleans silo are supplied in the `samples` folder.
+* The `Server` is a co-hosted ASP.NET Core app that uses the SignalR backplane and provides a single SignalR hub in the same process as the Silo.
+* The `SignalRClient` is a console application that connects to the server via SignalR and allows sending messages via command line input.
+On receipt of a message, the `ChatHub` on the server will add the caller to a group and then echo the message to the sender, to the group, and all connected clients.
+* The `OrleansClient` is a console application that connects to the Silo and requests that a message is sent to all connections every 3 seconds.

 ## Server
 The server runs on a random port each time to allow you to run multiple instances locally for multi-silo testing.
 The port can be found in the console output of the server.

 ```